 Some of us spend way too much time online, and EarthLink is OK with that.
-The company provides Internet connections to more than 1 million consumers and about 150,000 businesses in the US.
-About two-thirds of those are broadband users.
+The company provides Internet connections to more nearly 800,000 consumers and thousands of businesses in the US.
 It also offers such services as VoIP computer telephony and Web hosting.
 EarthLink provides broadband access over cable lines through agreements with network operators including Time Warner Cable, Bright House, and Comcast, while DSL and dial-up connections are made possible over phone lines owned by AT&T and Verizon, among others.
-The company enterprise segment implements and manages private data networks in addition to providing Internet access and Web hosting for businesses.
+The company's enterprise segment implements and manages private data networks in addition to providing Internet access and Web hosting for businesses.

 EarthLink serves residential and business customers nationwide.